TomShacham/conwaysGameOfLife/README.md

 Tech wise this is a Node.js application that uses Express.js and is essentially powered by jQuery (it's doing most of the business logic).
 Look in public/js/client.js for the crux of it.

+Heavy use of D3 to plot evolution of eco-system over time.

 You can read the [insightful wikipedia page] but basically this demonstrates the idea of chaos theory.

 Chaos theory stripped down says something like.. 'for very small changes in the initial conditions for a system, extremely different behaviour / characteristics / output may be observed'.